 A. If you are interested in scheduling a tour of our facility you can call the camp office at (516)593-CAMP (2267) and speak to our staff to decide on a day and time that is convenient for you.
 The tour, which is given by one of our qualified supervisors, usually takes no longer than 45 minutes to one hour.
 We encourage you to bring your children on the tour to experience Rolling River for themselves!

-A. In addition to our outstanding program and staff, tuition includes door to door transportation on N.Y.S. inspected small buses with seatbelts and bus counselor to and from camp, daily hot lunch with substitute options, daily snacks, towel service, memory mate photographs, highlight DVD yearbook , day trips, two t-shirts, access to year-round programs and events, and more!
+A. In addition to our outstanding program and staff, tuition includes door-to-door transportation on N.Y.S. inspected small buses with seat belts and bus counselor to and from camp, daily hot lunch with substitute options, daily snacks, pool towel service, memory mate photographs, highlight DVD yearbook , day trips, two t-shirts, access to year-round programs and events, and more!

-A. The full camp season is 5 days a week, Monday through Friday, for 8 weeks.
-We also offer both 4 week and 6 week sessions (any 29 days).
+A. The full camp season is 5 days a week, Monday through Friday, for 8 weeks (total 38 days).
+We also offer both 4 week (total 19 days) and 6 week sessions (any 29 days).
 To accommodate our youngest campers in the Skipper Division (3 year olds to kindergarten), we offer a flexible ¾ day program for 3 or 5 days a week and ½ day program for 5 days a week.
 Visit the Dates and Rates page for tuition costs per program.

-A. YES- We offer discounts for early full payment and special savings coupons throughout the year.
+A. YES- We offer discounts for early full payment, siblings, alumni and special savings coupons throughout the year.
 We also provide partial and full “Camperships” upon request for those families who are in need of financial assistance.
 Visit the “Camp Scholarships” page for information on how to apply.

 A. Here at Rolling River, we take pride in our staff, which we affectionately call our “Crew”.
 Each division and specialty area is lead by a dedicated and experienced adult supervisor who possesses an extensive background in education.
 Individual group counselors consist of an adult head counselor, a college-aged assistant counselor, a high-school-aged junior counselor and a CIT or counselor-in-training.
 To keep the counselor to camper ratio low, we typically add one or two assistant counselors for groups with 15 campers or more.